New Zealand to ban TikTok on devices linked to parliament, cites security concerns

 ByteDance did not immediately respond to a Reuters request for comment.

-Britain on Thursday banned the app on government phones with immediate effect.
-Government agencies in the U.S. have until the end of March to delete the app from official devices.
+Britain on Thursday (Mar 16) banned the app on government phones with immediate effect.
+Government agencies in the US have until the end of March to delete the app from official devices.

-TikTok has said it believes the recent bans are based on "fundamental misconceptions and driven by wider geopolitics, adding that it has spent more than $1.5 billion on rigorous data security efforts and rejects spying allegations.
+TikTok has said it believes the recent bans are based on fundamental misconceptions and driven by wider geopolitics, adding that it has spent more than US$1.5 billion on rigorous data security efforts and rejects spying allegations.